AUTeam2/server-setup/README.md

 ## How to use

-The Docker-compose.yml file coordinates startup and shutdown of the containers, and ensures a network between running containers.
+The *docker-compose.yml* file coordinates startup and shutdown of the containers, and ensures a network between running containers.
 The file also opens and maps certain ports to the host OS.
 It also specifies storage.

-Before running the containers the first time, see the section [Creating volumes](## Creating volumes).
+Before running the containers the first time, see the section [Creating volumes](#Creating volumes).

 The containers are started using `docker-compose up -d`.
 The `-d` options start the containers in a detached state, i.e. running in the background.